josundt/Durelia/README.md

 *Bluebird will actuall give some warnings in the console, for now I recommend using Q^1.4.1*

-If you are using TypeScript typings e.g. from definitelyTyped as intellisens support, you may want to include a es6-promise typings file, and change the Promise definition in the Durandal typings file.
+If you are using TypeScript typings e.g. from definitelyTyped for intellisense support, you may want to include a es6-promise typings file, and change the Promise definition in the Durandal typings file.
 Change one of the first lines in the Durandal .d.ts file as follows.